I met a traveler from an antique land,Percy Bysshe Shelley (1792–1822), “Ozymandias,” 1818

 By contrast, an amateur woodworker may be skilled and even routinely do museum-quality work, but he has little at risk so tool inefficiency and failure to deliver on-time can only make things unpleasant, not catastrophic.

 So what does this have to do with woodworking tools you say?
 Glad you asked.

 While the professional woodworker too must resharpen his chisel and plane blades periodically, the sharper he can make them, the more wood he can cut between sharpenings, and the less time expended sharpening his tools, the more time and energy will be available to him to expend each day toward meeting his commitments and getting paid.
 On the other hand the blade of a plane, chisel, knife or adze that can’t be made very sharp, dulls quickly, is easily damaged, or takes a long time to sharpen impedes the professional’s work thereby reducing his income and potentially harming his reputation.
-It is a simple calculation, but one most people, especially amateurs and writers who do not face the same pressures as the professional woodworker, neglect to perform, partly because they are never called upon to assign a monetary value to the time expended sharpening tools, something professionals do everyday when preparing binding cost estimates.
+It is a simple calculation, but one most people, especially amateurs and writers who do not face the same pressures as the professional woodworker, neglect to perform, partly because they are never called upon to assign a monetary value to the time expended sharpening tools, something professionals do everyday when preparing binding bids and cost estimates.